-For those of you who have been supporters since our quiet beginnings in the 1980’s, you undoubtedly appreciate how far we have come with your help.
-For those of you, who have joined DCLT more recently, stay with us as we embark on a new and exciting set of opportunities.
+Our work is supported by a large and generous group of donors and volunteers, who have enjoyed participating in our annual summer auction, community-building events, and our environmental stewardship and educational programming.
+For those of you who have been supporters since our quiet beginnings in the 1980s, you undoubtedly appreciate how far we have come with your help.
+For those of you who have joined DCLT more recently, stay with us as we approach novel challenges and embark on a new and exciting set of opportunities.